Characterization of exchangeable measure-valued P\'olya urn sequences: Introduction

 where $\tilde{p}$ has a Beta distribution with parameters $(w_0,w_1)$, see, e.g., \citep[][p.8]{pemantle2007}; therefore, by de Finetti representation theorem for exchangeable sequences \citep[][Theorem 3.1]{aldous1985}, given $\tilde{p}$, the $X_n$ are conditionally independent and identically distributed with probability of "success" $\tilde{p}$.
 The converse is also true -- any exchangeable sequence of Bernoulli random variables with a Beta prior distribution has the predictive structure \eqref{intro:predictive:polya_urn}.

 There has been much interest in generalizing the construction \eqref{intro:predictive:polya_urn} to obtain greater model flexibility and, at the same time, retain tractability of the process dynamics, see \cite{fortini2012petrone,mahmoud2008,pemantle2007} and references therein.
 Various extensions of the \Polya urn scheme consider time-dependent, randomized, or generalized reinforcement mechanisms where colors other than those observed are added to the urn.
 More recently, \cite{thacker2022,janson2019,mailler2017} have proposed an extended class of \textit{measure-valued \Polya urn processes} that are very general in nature, yet retain characteristic features of urn processes and contain, as a special case, most $k$-color urn models.
-The idea is to consider the urn composition as a finite measure $\mu$ on the space of colors $\mathbb{X}$, in the sense that, for any measurable $B\subseteq\mathbb{X}$, the quantity $\mu(B)$ records the total \textit{mass} of balls in the urn whose colors lie in the set $B$.
-Reinforcement is then reduced to a summation of measures, so that the updated urn composition, given that a ball with color $x$ has been observed, becomes $\mu+R_x$, where $R$ is a transition kernel on $\mathbb{X}$ that maps colors $x\mapsto R_x$ to finite (random) measures.
+The idea is to consider the urn composition as a finite measure $\mu$ on the space of colors $\mathbb{X}$, in the sense that, for any measurable set $B\subseteq\mathbb{X}$, the quantity $\mu(B)$ records the total \textit{mass} of balls in the urn whose colors lie in $B$.
+Reinforcement is then reduced to a summation of measures, so that the updated urn composition, given that a ball with color $x$ has been observed, becomes $\mu+R_x$, where $R$ is a (random) transition kernel on $\mathbb{X}$, i.e. a map $x\mapsto R_x$ from $\mathbb{X}$ to the space of (random) measures on $\mathbb{X}$.
 Assuming $\mu+R_x$ as the new urn composition, the next draw proceeds in the same way as before, independent of all previous draws.
-Thus, a sequence of finite measures $(\mu_n)_{n\geq0}$ is a measure-valued \Polya urn processes (MVPP) if it is a Markov process with the aforementioned additive structure for a given reinforcement kernel $R$.
-Then Theorem 1 in \cite{fortini2021} implies the existence of a companion observation process $(X_n)_{n\geq 1}$ such that $X_1\sim\frac{\mu_0}{\mu_0(\mathbb{X})}=:\mu_0'$ and, for all $n\geq1$,
+Thus, a sequence of finite measures $(\mu_n)_{n\geq0}$ is a \textit{measure-valued \Polya urn process} (MVPP) if it is a Markov process with the aforementioned additive structure for a given finite reinforcement kernel $R$.
+In this case, Theorem 1 in \cite{fortini2021} implies the existence of a companion observation process $(X_n)_{n\geq 1}$ such that $X_1\sim\frac{\mu_0}{\mu_0(\mathbb{X})}=:\mu_0'$ and, for each $n=1,2,\ldots$,

 In particular, when the reinforcement $R$ is non-random, the above becomes

 which corresponds to the normalized urn composition at time $n$ in the urn analogy.
 We call such a sequence $(X_n)_{n\geq1}$ a \textit{measure-valued \Polya urn sequence} (MVPS) to distinguish it from the process $(\mu_n)_{n\geq0}$.